-Novell ZENworks 11 SP3 displays information from Novell about current top issues, news updates, promotions, and so forth on the home page of ZENworks Control Center.
+ZENworks displays information about current top issues, news updates, promotions, and so forth on the home page of the ZENworks Control Center.

 The following sections provide information on deleting, updating, and sorting the news alerts, and on viewing the news.
 You can also configure the server and the schedule for downloading the news.